ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

 or bandpass solutions etc are available).
-If you have already created an averaged science MS, you can re-use that with the ``MS_SCIENCE_AVERAGE`` parameter (see :doc:`ScienceFieldPreparation`), again with the %b wildcard to represent the beam number.
+If you have already created an averaged science MS, you can re-use that with the ``MS_SCIENCE_AVERAGE`` parameter (see :doc:`ScienceFieldPreparation`), again with the %b wildcard to represent the beam number and %s the scheduling block ID.

 Workflow summary
 ----------------